fastlane-queue/fastlane/docs/api.md

 ### Description

-This route stops the last execution for this job and if it is a scheduled or recurring job, it cancels the remaining executions.
+This route stops the last execution for this job and if it is a scheduled or recurring job, it cancels the remaining executions (and stops retrying the job).

 ## API - Retry Job